 Recent efforts to archive forecasts of weather prediction systems, or in some cases re-forecasts, have shown that blocking remains a challenge on the medium-range weather timescale.
-In many cases the forecast errors are larger for European blocking compared to other regimes, particularly during the transition phases into or out of a blocking regime (Hamill and Kiladis, 2014).
-Conversely, during the maintenance phase of a blocking system the errors are often smaller, although the persistence of blocking systems can still be underestimated (Ferranti et al., 2015).
-Blocking forecast errors remain a concern but, for perspective, the contrast to other regimes is often subtle and requires a large sample of forecasts for statistical significance (Matsueda and Palmer, 2018).
-While there is room for further improvement, blocking systems are often successfully predicted and this can provide early warnings of related extreme weather.
+In many cases, the forecast errors are larger for European blocking compared to other regimes, particularly during the transition phases into or out of a blocking regime (Hamill and Kiladis, 2014).
+Conversely, during the maintenance phase of a blocking system, the errors are often smaller, although the persistence of blocking systems can still be underestimated (Ferranti et al., 2015).
+Blocking forecast errors remain a concern, but, for perspective, the contrast to other regimes is often subtle and requires a large sample of forecasts for statistical significance (Matsueda and Palmer, 2018).
+While there is room for further improvement, blocking systems are often successfully predicted, and this can provide early warnings of related extreme weather.

 Several recent studies give specific examples of physical processes which can be improved in models to enable better prediction of blocking.
-These primarily focus on diabatic processes upstream of blocking systems (Rodwell et al., 2013; Quandt et al., 2019; Maddison et al., 2020), and hemispheric Rossby wave teleconnections, often to tropical structures such as the Madden-Julian Oscillation (Hamill and Kiladis, 2014; Parker et al., 2018; Quandt et al., 2019).
+These include diabatic processes upstream of blocking systems (Rodwell et al., 2013; Quandt et al., 2019; Maddison et al., 2020), orographic effects (Jung et al., 2012; Berckmans et al., 2013; Pithan et al., 2016) and hemispheric Rossby wave teleconnections, often to tropical structures such as the Madden-Julian Oscillation (Hamill and Kiladis, 2014; Parker et al., 2018).

-The frequent connection of blocking to hemispheric, and particularly tropical dynamics, provides an opportunity for skillful predictions of blocking variability on monthly, seasonal and even interannual timescales, which is just starting to be realised (Athanasiadis et al., 2014, 2020).
+The frequent connection of blocking to hemispheric, and particularly tropical dynamics, provides an opportunity for skillful predictions of blocking variability on monthly, seasonal and even interannual timescales, which is just starting to be realized (Athanasiadis et al., 2014, 2020).
 Hence, blocking processes could contribute to skillful predictions of related impacts on these timescales, although such predictions would be inherently probabilistic forecasts of, for example, seasonal risk of heat waves or floods.